callstack/react-native-builder-bob/README.md

 Just as an example, this is a command we have in one of the packages: `babel --extensions '.js,.ts,.tsx' --no-babelrc --config-file=./babel.config.publish.js src --ignore '**/__tests__/**' --copy-files --source-maps --delete-dir-on-start --out-dir dist && del-cli 'dist/**/__tests__' && yarn tsc --emitDeclarationOnly`.
 This isn't all, there's even a separate `babel.config.publish.js` file.
 And this only works for webpack and Metro, and will fail on Node due to ESM usage.

-Bob wraps tools such as `babel` and `typescript` to simplify these common tasks across multiple projects.
+`react-native-builder-bob` wraps tools such as `babel` and `typescript` to simplify these common tasks across multiple projects.
 It's tailored specifically to React Native projects to minimize the configuration required.

 ### How do I add a react-native library containing native code as a dependency in my library?